ji-podhead/ji_ui/README.md

                 <li>A Web Proxy, such as gRPC-Web, allows communication between a web browser and a gRPC server.</li>
                 <li>By using gRPC and Protobuf, you can write services and applications in various programming languages.
 This allows for cross-platform compilation, as gRPC implementations are available for each language.</li>
                 <li>By using a gRPC-Web proxy, you can directly integrate your gRPC services into web applications.</li>
-                <li>The Go server serves as the backend for your application.
+                <li>A non web-Endpoint server serves as the backend for your application.
 It can host gRPC services and act as an interface to other backend services.</li>
 	<li>The JI_UI API creates a wrapper for your Endpoints, Protofiles  and Scripts that use the Protobuffs.</li>
 	<li>Language specific Presets can be picked and added to your Code via API and Code Extension.</li>
             </ul>